 The drive assembly configuration shown in FIGS. 40A-48 is one example configuration of a drive assembly.
 It should be appreciated that the endoscopic tool 4000 can be configured to be driven by other drive assembly configurations.
 In some implementations, the proximal connector portion of the endoscopic tool 4000 can be modified to engage with other drive assembly configurations.
-In some implementations, the endoscopic tool 400 can be configured to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool within the instrument channel of the endoscope.
-In some implementations, the proximal connector of the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool after one or more components of the endoscopic tool are caused to engage with components of the drive assembly.
+In some implementations, the endoscopic tool 400 can be configured to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool 4000 can be assembled prior to the endoscopic tool 4000 can be assembled to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool are caused to engage with components of the drive assembly.